-RECOGNIZING also that the provisions of Article III of the Convention remain the basis for permitting trade in specimens of Appendix-I species of plants that do not qualify for the exemptions of paragraphs 4 and 5 of Article VII:
+RECOGNIZING also that the provisions of Article III of the Convention remain the basis for permitting trade in specimens of Appendix-I species of plants that do not qualify for the exemptions of paragraphs 4 and 5 of Article VII;

 NOTING that import of wild-collected specimens of Appendix-I plant species for purposes of establishing a commercial operation for artificial propagation is precluded by Article III, paragraph 3 (c), of the Convention, as explained further in Resolution Conf.
-5.10, adopted by the Conference of the Parties at its fifth meeting (Buenos Aires, 1985);
+5.10 (Rev. CoP19), adopted by the Conference of the Parties at its fifth meeting (Buenos Aires, 1985) and amended at its 15th (Doha, 2010) and 19th (Panama City, 2022) meetings;